saint2706/Client-Modding-Guide/AngelSis.md

 # Fuck you, DevilBro

-## 42/57 bad Plugins replaced more efficient and functional alternatives.
+## 42/57 bad Plugins replaced with more efficient and functional alternatives.

 ##
 *Make an issue if a plugin or snippet is broken or go request it's developer for a fix.
 I haven't checked these plugins for their current working stage.*